Want the perfect workout program?Take Quiz

-The eccentric contraction can produce 20-50% more force, allowing excessive weight to be used for this portion of a movement.
+The eccentric contraction can produce 20-50% more force (study), allowing excessive weight to be used for this portion of a movement.
 Further, the eccentric phase of a movement is responsible for the majority of muscle damage and is thereby more responsible for creating hypertrophy.
 DO NOT use these on big movements, especially deadlifts and squats.
 It requires excessive loading and can result in injury if you are not trained.
 Some of the more common practices are on isolation or cable crossover movements such as cable chest presses & flys, cable bicep curls, and cable tricep extensions.

 Because strength and hypertrophy play off each other (a bigger muscle has the potential to be a stronger muscle and a stronger muscle has the potential to be a bigger muscle), you want to train through a range of reps.
 A basic layout with the recommended amount of exercises for a given rep range is given below:

 The best split is the one that fits your schedule and follows a few guidelines.
 The most significant factor a split regulates is how often you train a muscle group.
 Again, when the total volume is equated, the number of times you train a muscle a week has little to no effect.
 While this is important to keep in mind, these studies are in controlled situations.
 By training a muscle 2-3 times a week, you can get higher quality training volumes.
 And don't worry about how long a workout should be.
 Just put in the work, and when you're done, you're done.
 Below are some examples of how this could look.

 Both of these can work.
 If you are a beginner, a 3 day full body workout routine could work better for you as you won’t be putting as much stress on your body.